youssef-from-udacity/My-osmo-project/README.md

 # My-osmo-project
-this project is aimed to Adherence to web standards and best practices and  developing great user experiences
+This project is aimed to adherence to web standards, best practices and  developing great user experiences.